-$\textbf{Table 9:} \ \textit{Implications of demographic profile for planning} \ (\textbf{StatsSA}, \textbf{Municipal Fact Sheet}, \textbf{Census} \ , \textbf{2011})$
+$\textbf{Table 14:} \ \textit{Implications of demographic profile for planning} \ (\textit{StatsSA}, \textit{Municipal Fact Sheet}, \textit{Census} \ , 2011)$

-Demographic Category Characteristics Implications for planning Gender profile 47% male; 53% female There is a need to increase the representivity of female persons in the workplace and in social life in the municipality Gender violence must be regarded as a priority issue, with social and economic implications, in the municipality's planning systems and processes Age structure Male Female Total Birth - 19 12605 12760 25363 20 - 44 10492 11246 21733 45 - 65 4376 5591 996 66 + 1138 2116 325 Total 28611 31713 6032 % 47% 53% the age category of birth-19 years emphasize the importance of collaboration with the Department of Education to ensure that children Population group Population groupTotal personsBlack African55154Coloured184Indian or Asian146White4701Other139 92% 0% 0% 8% 0% 6 the population in the municipal area and whites 8%.
-This reality must be reflected in the manner in Wards There are 9 Wards in Nketoana: Ward Settlements Ward 1 & 2 Petrus Steyn and Ma Ward 3 & 4 Lindley and Ntha Ward 5 Arlington and Lerats Ward 6,7,8 & 9 Reitz and Petsana
+Demographic Category Characteristics Implications for planning Gender profile 47% male; 53% female There is a need to increase the representivity of female persons in the workplace and in social life in the municipality Gender violence must be regarded as a priority issue, with social and economic implications, in the municipality's planning systems and processes Age structure Male Female Total % Birth - 19 12605 12760 25365 42% 20 - 44 10492 11246 21738 36% 45 - 65 4376 5591 9967 17% 66 + 1138 2116 3254 5% Total 28611 31713 60324 100% % 47% 53% 36 36 Special interest groups, with specific reference to the youth and the elderly, must be given priority in the planning processes of the municipality The high percentage of persons in the age category of birth-19 years emphasize the importance of collaboration with the Department of Education to ensure that children of school-going age are actually educated The fact that more than 36% of the population is between the ages of 20-44 years emphasize the importance of local economic development initiatives to create employment opportunities for jobseekers.
+Population group Wards Population group Persons Black African 55154 92% Coloured 184 0% Indian or Asian 146 0% White 4701 8% Other 139 0% There are 9 Wards in Nketoana: Ward Settlements Ward 1 & 2 Petrus Steyn and Mamafubedu Ward 3 & 4 Lindley and Ntha Ward 5 Arlington and Leratswana Ward 6,7,8 & 9 Reitz and Petsana Africans constitute more than 92% of the population in the municipal area and whites 8%.
+This reality must be reflected in the manner in which the municipal plan and prioritize service delivery and economic opportunities.
+The focus point for development is the Rural Areas.

-War According to the Community Survey, the following needs were highlighted: All wards identified the following needs: Roads and Storm water Roads and storm water maintenance Water-Sufficient Bulk supply Refuse removal Illegal dumping Skip bins on strategic places Streetlights High mast lights Clinic upgrading, more doctors and nurses Improved services at clinics: Batho Pele Principles Recreation facilities, upgrading of stadiums Ablution facilities at cemeteries Taxi Ranks Job opportunities Ward 5: Water- clean water for consumption Wards 3 & 4 Cemeteries Ward 7 Commonage Movement of people 200° in th ng into consider 1 and Census 20 e area has decre seholds has incr O11, the num eased, but the eased.
-Census 2001 Census 2011 ns Agriculture remains the core economic activity in the municipal area, and attract a lot of job-seekers.
-There is an increase in the total number of households, which cause pressure on infrastructure and the service capacity Persons Number of Households 61950 15039 60324 17318 of the Municipality.
-Language while 75% of the population is Sesotho speaking, whilst 11% are Isizulu, 9% Afrikaans, 1 % English, 2% Sign language and 1% IsiXhosa.
-The element of language is extremely important to give practical effect to two of the cornerstones of the South African local government dispensation, namely community consultation and customer care.
+According to the Community Survey, the following needs were highlighted: All wards identified the following needs: Roads and Storm water Roads and storm water maintenance Water-Sufficient Bulk supply Refuse removal Illegal dumping Skip bins on strategic places Streetlights High mast lights Clinic upgrading, more doctors and nurses Improved services at clinics: Batho Pele Principles Recreation facilities, upgrading of stadiums Ablution facilities at cemeteries Taxi Ranks Job opportunities Ward 5: Water- clean water for consumption Wards 3 & 4 Cemeteries Ward 7 Commonage Movement of people 200 2 in th ng into consider 1 and Census 20 e area has decre seholds has incre Number of Persons 011, the nume eased, but the ber of Perso Agriculture remains the core economic activity in the municipal area, and attract a lot of job-seekers.
+There is an increase in the total number of households, which cause pressure on infrastructure and the service capacity of the Municipality.
+Number of Households 15039 17318 Language 75% of the population is Sesotho speaking, whilst 11% are Isizulu, 9% Afrikaans, 1% English, 2% Sign Janguage and 1% IsiXhosa The element of language is extremely important to give practical effect to two of the cornerstones of the South African local government dispensation, namely community consultation and customer care.

-1.3 Powers and Functions of the Municipality
+1.4 Powers and Functions of the Municipality

-Table 10: Municipal Powers and Functions, according to Schedules 4 and 5 of the Constitution, 1996 (Municipal Demarcation, 2008)
+Table 15: Municipal Powers and Functions, according to Schedules 4 and 5 of the Constitution, 1996 (Municipal Demarcation, 2008)